“Why do dogs’ eyes roll back when they sleep?”

 It’s Mother Nature’s way of keeping our peepers safe from any unwanted pokes or prods.

-The fancy term for this muscle action is “superior rectus muscle contraction,” and it’s all about moving the eye up and out of harm’s way.
+The fancy term for this muscle action is “superior rectus muscle contraction,” and it moves the eye up and out of harm’s way.

 As this defense mechanism does its thing, you might just catch those eyes rolling back.